-Under the No Action Alternative, operation of a new SMR or solar plant(s) would not create a significant source of pollutants including GHG, because those facilities produce considerably less air pollutants when compared to fossil-fueled generation sources.
-Therefore, the environmental impact of a new SMR or solar plant(s) on air quality would be small.
-Under this alternative, operation of a new natural gas fired plant would increase some air pollutants.
+Under this alternative, operation of a new natural gas-fired plant would increase some air pollutants.
 The amount of pollutants released is determined by the type of control equipment used in the plant design.
-The typical quantities of air pollutants released from a modern natural gas-fired turbine, such as the JSF gas turbine project, are small enough (for SO2, NO2, CO, and CO2 emissions) that they would be operated with a small impact to air quality (TVA 2010c).
-Depending on the chosen location, typical combined-cycle combustion turbine gas-fired generation plants have small to moderate impacts on air quality, but would be designed and operated to meet all air quality standards.
+Depending on the chosen location, typical combined-cycle combustion turbine gas-fired generation plants have small to moderate impacts on air quality but would be designed and operated to meet all air quality standards.
 New processes are being developed to continue the decrease in pollutants released or sequestered.
+The air emissions, including GHG emissions would meet all required regulations and would be expected to be small to moderate.